Zudron/Management-Portal/README.md

 # Management-Portal
-a read-only, admin-focused visualization hub for organizational project and resource oversight.
+a scalable, admin-focused ERP visualization hub for organizational project and resource oversight.